-Under the Director Compensation Policy, each director who is not an employee or officer of the Company ("nonemployee director") receives an annual cash retainer of \$9,000.
+Under the Director Compensation Policy, each director who is not an employee or officer of the Company ("non-employee director") receives an annual cash retainer of \$9,000.
 Each non-employee director also receives \$500 per Board meeting attended and \$500 per committee meeting attended.
 Additionally, the chairman of the Audit Committee receives an additional annual retainer of \$1,500 and all other committee chairmen receive an additional \$750 annual retainer.
 Director fees are paid in cash on a quarterly basis.
-Additionally, directors are reimbursed for any out-ofpocket expenses incurred in attending board meetings.
-In addition to cash fees, non-employee directors will receive automatic awards of 150,000 shares of restricted common stock of the Company (the "restricted shares") upon initial election to the Board.
-Additionally, the Director Compensation Policy provides that each non-employee director may receive a discretionary grant of 5,000 restricted shares annually, which would typically be granted in conjunction with the Company's Annual Meeting of Shareholders, and pursuant to the 2009 Plan.
-No discretionary grants of restricted shares were made to the non-employee director for the fiscal years ended February 29, 2020 and February 28, 2019.
-Shares granted to non-employee directors, under the 2009 Plan are restricted and fully vest equally over a period of three years, at a rate of 33 1/3% each year, or immediately upon termination by reason of death, disability or retirement from the Board.
-The Board has discretion to remove any restrictions on restricted shares in the case of any other circumstance deemed appropriate by the Board.
+Additionally, directors are reimbursed for any out-of-pocket expenses incurred in attending board meetings.
 The Compensation Committee periodically reviews our director compensation practices.
 The Compensation Committee believes that our director compensation is fair and appropriate in light of the responsibilities and obligations of our directors.

 On August 22, 2019 The Compensation Committee, along with the Board of Directors agreed to forgive 50% of all accrued, deferred board fees owed to them, and to temporarily discontinue future board fees.
-These changes deemed to take effect as of June 1, 2019, and are expected to remain in place until at least June 2020, after which time the Compensation Committee will re-evaluate the policy in light of the Company's financial status.
-All details can be seen in the Director Summary Compensation Table below on page 89.
+These changes deemed to take effect as of June 1, 2019, and at least annually, the Compensation Committee will re-evaluate the policy taking into consideration the Company's financial status.
+All details can be seen in the Director Summary Compensation Table below on page 82.